Who Uses TOEIC? Corporate Score Requirements and 13 Workplace Contexts

 Adoption varies by country but is growing fast as multinationals expand regional operations:

-• Thailand and Vietnam: Widespread in tourism, aviation, and manufacturing; typical cuts 550–750.
+• Thailand and Vietnam: Widespread in tourism, aviation, and manufacturing.

 • Philippines: Less common than in Northeast Asia because English is an official working language, but still used by Japanese and Korean BPO subsidiaries.